-- endanger the health of safety of any such persons.
+- 18. Violation of federal, state, or local law when in the judgment of College officials, the violation represents a potential threat to the safety or security of the College community. - 19.
+Inappropriate and/or disruptive use of cell phone. - 20.
+Violence (or threat of violence) Against a Fellow Student: physical abuse of any person (including dating violence, domestic violence or sexual violence) on Vernon College premises or college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
+This includes physical actions which threaten or endanger the health of safety of any such persons.
 This includes fighting and/or other disruptive behavior, which includes any action or threat of violence which endangers the peace, safety, or orderly function of the College, its facilities, or persons engaged in the business of Vernon College.
 Note: certain physical abuse may also be considered unlawful harassment. - 21.
 Violence (or threat of violence) Against a Faculty or Staff Member: physical abuse of any faculty or staff member (including dating violence, domestic violence or sexual violence) on Vernon College premises or college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
 This includes physical actions which threaten or endanger the health of safety of any such persons.
 This includes fighting and/or other disruptive behavior, which includes any action or threat of violence which endangers the peace, safety, or orderly function of the college, its facilities, or persons engaged in the business of Vernon College.
 Note: certain physical abuse may also be considered unlawful harassment. - 22.
 Harassment Against a Fellow Student: Vernon College prohibits unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability, age, genetic information, political affirmation or belief, disabled veteran, veteran of the Vietnam Era or citizenship status addressed directly to any individual or group that has the purpose of effect of unreasonably and objectively interfering with that individual or group's: (1) performance, (2) work or educational environment or (3) ability to participate in an educational program or activity.
 The College also prohibits stalking, or other behavior which objectively and unreasonably interferes with another's legal rights or creates an objectively intimidating, hostile, or offensive environment.
 (This also includes the display of or navigation to pornography and other inappropriate websites and materials and inappropriate behavior on social media and/or networking applications.)
 Impermissible harassment may include verbal, non-verbal and/or physical conduct. - 23.
 Harassment Against a Faculty or Staff Member.
 Vernon College prohibits unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability, age, genetic information, political affirmation or belief, disabled veteran, veteran of the Vietnam Era or citizenship status addressed directly to any faculty or staff member that has the purpose of effect of unreasonably and objectively interfering with that faculty or staff member's: (1) performance, (2) work or educational environment or (3) ability to participate in an educational program or activity.
 The College also prohibits stalking, or other behavior which objectively and unreasonably interferes with another's legal rights or creates an objectively intimidating, hostile, or offensive environment.
 (This also includes the display of or navigation to pornography and other inappropriate websites and materials and inappropriate behavior on social media and/or networking applications.)
 Impermissible harassment may include verbal, non-verbal and/or physical conduct. - 24.
 Miscellaneous Misconduct. - 25.
 Theft/Damage of College Property. - 26.
-Occupation or seizure, in any manner, of Vernon College property, facility, or any portion thereof for a use inconsistent with prescribed, customary, or authorized use. - 27.
-Unlawful Presence on College Premises. - 28.
-Prohibited Assembly. - 29.
-Tampering with Fire or Smoke Alarms. - 30.
-Obstruction of Normal College Business. - 31.
-Possession of Alcohol on College Grounds or at a College Sponsored Event. - 32.
-Possession of a Controlled Substance on College Grounds or at a College Sponsored Event. - 33.
-Smoking/Tobacco in unauthorized areas. - 34.
-Unauthorized use, possession, or storage of any weapon or explosive (including fireworks) on College premises or at College sponsored activities.
+Occupation or seizure, in any manner, of Vernon College property, facility, or any portion thereof for a use inconsistent with prescribed, customary, or authorized use.